6d SCFTs, 5d Dualities and Tao Web Diagrams: Introduction and Summary

-The third type of the 5d dualities is a different from the previous two types since we will utilize the $SL(2,\mathbb{Z})$ duality in Type IIB string theory.
-The rotation of a 5-brane web in a real two-dimensional space is a part of the $SL(2,\mathbb{Z})$ duality.
-In parcular, S-duality corresponds to the rotation by $90$ degrees.
-Therefore, the $90$ degrees rotatoin of any 5-brane webs obtained after the T-duality from the 6d brane configuration leads to another dual picture.
+\paragraph{(iii) $SL(2,\mathbb{Z})$-duality:} The third type of the 5d dualities arises from utilizing the $SL(2,\mathbb{Z})$ duality in Type IIB string theory.
+The rotation of a 5-brane web in a real two-dimensional space called the $(p,q)$ plane is a part of the $SL(2,\mathbb{Z})$ duality.
+In particular, S-duality corresponds to the rotation by $90$ degrees.
+Therefore, the $90$ degree rotation of any 5-brane webs obtained after the T-duality from the 6d brane configuration leads to another dual picture.
 We also find that there is another dual frame corresponding to a rotation by $45$ degrees or the $TST$-duality.
-After the $45$ degrees rotation, the 5-brane web may still admit a 5d gauge theory description.
-Therefore, this rotation gives another class of dual 5d theories.
+After the $45$ degree rotation in the $(p,q)$ plane, the 5-brane web may still admit a 5d gauge theory description.
+In that case, this rotation gives another class of dual 5d theories.\\

-From the 6d quiver theories of \eqref{6dquiver1} and \eqref{6dquiver2} and their Higgsed theories, we find that combinations of the three types of the 5d dualities can give rise to various dual pairs of 5d theories which have the same 6d UV fixed point.
-Furthermore, it is interesting to note that we will find a sort of exotic examples after a chain of the dualities.
+From the 6d quiver theories of \eqref{6dquiver1} and \eqref{6dquiver2} and their Higgsed theories, we find that combinations of the above three types of the 5d dualities can give rise to various dual pairs of 5d theories which have the same 6d UV fixed point.
+Furthermore, it is interesting to note that we will find a sort of ``exotic'' examples after a chain of the dualities.
 Namely, those exotic 5d theories do not show an enhancement of the flavor symmetry to an affine type when one applies the instanton operator analysis performed in \cite{Yonekura:2015ksa}.
 However, this is not a contradiction since the analysis in \cite{Yonekura:2015ksa} only includes instanton states whose total instanton number is $1$.
-Therefore, we argue that those exotic 5d theories should also show the enhancement of the flavor symmetry to an affine type when we include instanton states with the higher instanton number.
+Therefore, we argue that the exotic 5d theories should also show the enhancement of the flavor symmetry to an affine type when we include instanton states with the higher instanton number.